cocode/TrekBASIC/README.md

 1. Add "trace on" and "trace off" statements to the language, to control writing of the trace file.
 1. Need to flush the trace file periodically. maybe every line.
 1. Maybe add "run" vs. "continue" for the debugging.

-Desperately need step over vs step into
+1. make a run() function, and have "End program" and 'breakpoint' be different flags Desperately need step over vs step into

 ## References